AlGepe/BioDataAnalysis/README.md

 - Sum of all values in dictionary as a double type

+## infoMolec

+Functions that gives useful information of a molecule in a given dicitonary.

+### Input
+- Molecule Name (_string_): Name of the molecule as written in the files or dictionaries
+- Dictionary of dictionaries: Data in a 2-D dictionary form similar to any of the output items from *_dict4all_* function

+### Output
+- Dictionary of information:

 ## helpInfoMolec

 Prints on screen interactive help for function _infoMolec_